ssfsx17/ffpnp/Jobs/Dancer.md

 - Attack
 - Defend
 - Charge
-- Flirt (single) - Causes Charm and Stun status (1).
+- Flirt (single) - Attempt to cause Charm and Stun status (1).
 Uses Magic Accuracy, and is opposed by Magic Evasion.
 - Dance
 - Item